David Watson (evangelist): Early life and education

 David Watson was born on 7 March 1933 at Catterick Camp, Scotton, Yorkshire to Godfrey Charles Knight Watson, a captain in the Royal Artillery, and his wife Margaret Sara Winifred.
 He was educated at Bedford School (1940-1946) and Wellington College (1946-1951).
 He was head boy of Wellington College.

-Watson studied the Moral Sciences Tripos (ie philosophy) at St John's College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1957.
+Watson studied the Moral Sciences Tripos (i.e. philosophy) at St John's College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1957.
 While at Cambridge, he converted to Christianity and attended the Cambridge Inter-Collegiate Christian Union.
-He became involved with the ministry of the Revd E. J. H. Nash by the invitation of David Sheppard, later to become Bishop of Liverpool.
+He became involved with the Iwerne camps ministry of the Revd E. J. H. Nash by the invitation of David Sheppard, later to become Bishop of Liverpool.
 Watson noted: "Undoubtedly the most formative influence on my faith during the five years at Cambridge was my involvement with the boys' houseparties, or 'Bash camps.'
 It was the best possible training I could receive.": 'Bash' was a nickname of Revd E. J. H. Nash.
 From 1957 to 1959, he studied theology and trained for ordination at Ridley Hall, Cambridge, an evangelical Anglican theological college.